department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/conversation-guide.md

 Let's pretend that you had a doctor's appointment at the VA last week, and now you have a followup question for the doctor.
 How could you contact them?
 - *RECORD navigation--what they clicked/tapped on in which area of the screen*
-    - *Create account / Search / Other search tools / Popular on VA.gov > VA health care / Benefit hubs / Benefit promo (PACT Act) / VA News Promo (Pathfinder) / Header / Footer*
+    - *Create account / Search / Other search tools / Popular on VA.gov > VA health care / Benefit hubs / Benefit promo (PACT Act) / VA News Promo (Pathfinder) / Header / Footer / Menu (on a phone)*
 - How would you rate the ease of finding what you were looking for on a scale from 1 to 5, where 1 is *difficult* and 5 is *easy*?
 And why?
 - *RECORD task success: yes / no / help needed*
 - Could you please go back to the original web page you opened?